justinjm/gcp-bigquery-row-level-access/README.md

 * Source code: Inline Editor
 * Entry point: `run`

+Then, create 2 files: `main.py` and `requirements.txt` (found in the [functions](/functions/) directory).

-Then, select the `main.py` file on the left-hand side and copy the code from the `main.py` file from this repository.
+1. select the `main.py` file on the left-hand side and copy the code from the `main.py` file in this repository

-Repeat for  `requirements.txt` and then click "DEPLOY"
+2. Repeat for  `requirements.txt`
+3. and then click "DEPLOY" at the bottom

 ![](img/gcf-03.png)